mojule/dom-mapper/readme.md

 ## Finding data elements

-If the root node you pass in doesn't match any of the above patterns, it will be searched for descendants that do in the same way as when mapping an `array`, except with the caveat that if only a single value is found, that value is returned instead of an array with a length of one.
+If the root node you pass in doesn't match any of the above patterns, it will be searched for descendants that do in the same manner as mapping an `array`, except with the caveat that if only a single value is found, that value is returned rather than an array with a length of one.

 Single matching value: